eriksven/process-tester/docs/coding_guidelines.md

 # Coding Guidelines

-You will find the coding guidelines here soon.
+You will find the coding guidelines here soon and then we might code more.